taura/jupyter_tools/progress_viewer/README.md

 If you want to change filenames users.csv and sync.sqlite, copy progress_viewer_config.py.example and configure them accordingly.

+* this method is not secure
+* block port 8050 and use portforwarding
+* put local IP address of the machine (e.g., http://10.0.0.8:8050/) to the browser; if you put http://taulec.zapto.org:8050/ the remote machine resolves this host name to get its _global_ IP address, which cannot be accessed from within the machin in Azure.

 ### configuration

 settings you might want to change are imported from progress_viewer_config.py.
 If the file does not exist, default values written in the progress_viewer.py are used.